lukashalim/Notes/Marketing 1, Class 5.md

 - variables with high or low loadings on all factors
 - KMO

+What is "Reliability"
+- Generally, it "the overall consistency of a measure"
+-

 ### Clustering Techniques
 - Standardization
  - Range Standardization tends to work better than using z-scores